 If you have a disability, information you have provided in connection with that disability will be processed by the Counselling and Disability Service for the purpose of assessing what, if any, reasonable adjustments are required and for implementing those adjustments during your studies.
-Information concerning your disability will be disclosed to other relevant staff who reasonably need to be in possession of such information for the purposes of determining and implementing any or all of the adjustments identified.
+Information concerning your disability will be retained by the University and disclosed to other relevant staff who reasonably need to be in possession of such information for the purposes of determining and implementing any or all of the adjustments identified.

-Your personal data is protected under the UK Data Protection Act (1998) and full details of the University's policies and procedures for handling students' personal data can be found here:
+Your personal data is protected under UK data protection legislation and full details of the University's policies and procedures for handling students' personal data can be found at the following webpages: